ddnexus/pagy/docs/how-to.md

 Pagy has a few of extras for gems returning search results: [elasticsearch_rails](extras/elasticsearch_rails.md), [searchkick](extras/searchkick.md) and [meilisearch](extras/meilisearch.md)

-## Paginate pre-offsetted and pre-limited collections
+## Paginate pre-offset and pre-limited collections

 With the other pagination gems you cannot paginate a subset of a collection that you got using `offset` and `limit`.
 With Pagy it is as simple as just adding the `:outset` variable, set to the initial offset.
 For example: